ajoposor/aoPlotlyAddOn/README.md

    * **recessionsFillColor:** (string for color code) Optional.
 Default is "#000000".
 Set to your desired value.
 This will control the fillcolor of the shapes used to mark recession periods.

-   * **RecessionsOpacity:** (number) Optional.
+   * **recessionsOpacity:** (number) Optional.
 Default is 0.15.
 Set to your desired value.
 This will control the shapes used to mark recession periods.

    * **newRecessionsUrl:** (string) Optional.
 Set to "" to avoid looking for new recessions dates.
 Recessions in library are updated up to 2015-12-31.
 Otherwise, enter and address that returns a zip file as provided by the FRED api for the serie_id USRECP.
 The default url will load this file from a proxy server.